 - The Ongoing Character or Celebrity – A consistent character or celebrity keeps a brand in the public’s memory.
-An example is the Terry’s Chocolate Orange ads, featuring quirky comedienne and roly-poly actress Dawn French.
+An example of which is the Terry’s Chocolate Orange ads, featuring comedienne and roly-poly actress Dawn French.

 - The Associated User Imagery – Ads that showcase the types of people brands want to associate with.
-For example, the way in which the chunky Yorkie chocolate bar was advertised in the 1970’s by lorry drivers in a bid to make milk chocolate more appealing to a “masculine” audience.
+For example, the way in which the chunky Yorkie chocolate bar was advertised by lorry drivers in a bid to make milk chocolate more appealing to a masculine audience.

 - The Unique Personality Property – Highlighting a feature that makes the product stand out.
-Cadbury’s Flake ads are the best example of this format, for the way they showed, in a very sensual way, how only the “crumbliest, flakiest chocolate tastes like chocolate never tasted before”.
+Cadbury’s Flake ads are the probably the best known example, for the way they showed, in a very sensual way, how only the “crumbliest, flakiest chocolate tastes like chocolate never tasted before”.

 - The Parody or Borrowed Format – In this format, instantly recognizable themes from popular movies, music or television programmes are parodied to sell products in an entertaining way.
-The classic Milk Tray ads, parodying spy movies, are the best and most well-known example of this.
+The classic Milk Tray ads, parodying spy movies, being the most instantly recognisable examples.